 Our company has three directors.
 My wife was also a director for sometimes but she resigned from that post, and her resignation accepted in general meeting.
 One of our shareholder (complainant) has a company in Jharkhand, and he is also a supplier of some goods from our company.

 He supplied some goods and made payment through cheque.
-Total 238 cheques have issued in last four years.
+Total of 238 cheques has issued in the last four years.
 Thirty cheques were bounced by the bank on the ground to stop cheque payment.
 My wife issued all those cheques.
 After her resignation, I stopped them.
 Therefore, cheques became bounced.

 He has some disputed with our company, and for setting his score, he filed this complaint under section 200 crpc for cheque bounce case.
 He knew that my wife had resigned from that post.
 I want to challenge this complaint.

 According to the facts of your case, the offence under section 138 of the Negotiable Instrument Act has been committed by the drawer of those cheques.
 Section 200 of the Code of Criminal Procedure (CrPC) empowers the Magistrate to take cognisance of the offence on the complaint.
 However, the Magistrate, at this stage, does not appreciate the materials or evidence to determine that crime has committed.

 The Magistrate admits the complaint if the documents or evidence adduced along with the complaint prima facie show that offence has made out against the accused.
 After that, Magistrate may issue process (summon or warrant) against the accused.
 The magistrate may postpone the issue of process against the accused if he thinks that some inquiry or investigation is necessary for deciding whether there are sufficient grounds for proceeding.

 If the Magistrate does not satisfy that there is sufficient ground to issue process, then he shall dismiss the complaint under section 203 of the CrPC.